intersystems/Samples-FHIRStarter/README.md

-# SUREFHIR Demo R4 Version 1.0
+# FHIRStarter Demo R4 Version 1.0

 This demo shows how incoming messages of different formats (HL7, XML, or CDA) can be transformed into SDA and ultimately sent out via a FHIR® server Interop operation.